 I see a similar approach taking place with the COVID-19 pandemic.

-In the meantime, I urge you to do your some research and find out what you can do to strengthen your immune system.
+What I would personally urge you to do, is to research and find out what you can do to strengthen your immune system.

-It's very likely that a large percentage of the population will be infected by the time this whole thing blows over.
+It's very likely that a large percentage of the population will have been infected by the time this whole thing blows over.

 I want you to be prepared so the impact is far less on you and your loved ones if you do happen to contract the virus.